askeladd123/learning-wgpu/README.md

 ## build web
 To build web ready files, you can use a build script *build-wasm*.
  - run `git submodule update --init --recursive`, beacause *git submodules* is not cool
- - run `cargo build-web --release`.
+ - run `cargo build-wasm --release`.
 The new files will be in the new `dist` folder.
     - this is possible because of a cargo alias

 ### alternatives